Little Nightmares III: Secrets of the Spiral

+The Backstage

+In the Backstage of the Carnevale, Low awakens from a dream of Alone being captured by an unseen creature.
+He joins forces with Dime, a girl who uses her torch hat to defend against the shadowy Lost Remains infesting the area.
+The two enter the lair of Alone's captor, the Puppeteer, a living mannequin who makes the Puppets that run the Carnevale.
+Evading her, they rescue Alone and decapitate the Puppeteer in an elevator.
+Low discovers his signature raven mask alongside a mirror and pulls both Alone and Dime through, but only Alone emerges with him.
+Dime, now trapped in a strange dimension of floating mirrors, calls out for them.

 Development and release

-In 2021, Tarsier Studios confirmed that Little Nightmares II would be its last entry as they were acquired by Embracer Group in December 2019; but since the Little Nightmares intellectual rights belong to Bandai Namco, the publisher intends to continue the series without Tarsier.
+In 2021, Tarsier Studios announced that Little Nightmares II would be its last entry as they were acquired by Embracer Group in December 2019.
+As the Little Nightmares intellectual rights belong to Bandai Namco, the publisher intends to continue the series without Tarsier.

 In August 2023, Little Nightmares III was unveiled at Gamescom's Opening Night Live with an initial release window of 2024.
-Unlike its predecessors, the game is solely developed by Supermassive Games instead of the franchise's original developer.
+Unlike its predecessors, the game is solely developed by Supermassive Games.
 Supermassive had prior experience on the Little Nightmares franchise for developing the enhanced PlayStation 5 and Xbox Series X/S ports of the previous game.
 In May 2024, the game was delayed to 2025.
 Little Nightmares III was released on 10 October 2025.

-A tie-in podcast series, titled "The Sounds of Nightmares", was also announced and released its first two episodes on Bandai Namco Europe's YouTube channel on 22 August 2023.
+An upgraded version of the first game, titled Little Nightmares Enhanced Edition, was released on the same day and could be played earlier with a pre-order of Little Nightmares III.

+Supermassive will support the game with two downloadable content packs titled Secrets of the Spiral.
+The first pack, titled The Backstage, was released on June 12, 2026.
+The second and final pack, The Shores, will release on September 30, 2026.